 Shop Fabrication & Manufacturing

-Because a shielding gas is required, MIG is not commonly used for field fabrication and repair since providing protection from draft and breeze is time-consuming and can be difficult.
+Because shielding gas is required, MIG is not commonly used for field fabrication and repair since providing protection from draft and breeze is time-consuming and can be difficult.
 Instead, self-shielded processes such as FCAW-S or stick welding (SMAW) are more popular.

 The welding filler metal used may be solid or tubular.
 Tubular MIG welding wires/electrodes are often known as metal cored wires: they are a hollow tube filled with metal alloys.
 These tubular filler metals have some advantages over solid wires, such as potential deposition rate/productivity, although at the expense of per-pound filler metal cost.
 Metal cored wires are especially common in the fabrication of heavy equipment components and structural members.